Skip to main content

 Regulatory Oversight Subject to FDA oversight and inspection.
 Not subject to FDA oversight for use in humans.

 The use of RUO chemicals in compounded medications intended for human use is illegal and poses significant health risks.
 These products may be contaminated with harmful substances, have a lower potency than stated, or contain a different substance altogether.
 Such inconsistencies can lead to a lack of therapeutic effect at best, and serious adverse events at worst.
-This is why reputable compounding pharmacies will only source their APIs from FDA-registered manufacturers and will be able to provide a Certificate of Analysis for each batch of medication they prepare.

 What Are the Implications for International Sourcing and Supply Chain Integrity?

-The global nature of the pharmaceutical supply chain adds another layer of complexity to the sourcing of peptide APIs.
-Many raw materials are sourced from international manufacturers, making it essential for compounding pharmacies to have robust quality control measures in place.
 They must verify the credentials of their suppliers and conduct independent testing of the APIs they receive to ensure their purity and potency.
 The FDA has issued numerous warning letters to compounding pharmacies that have used unapproved or mislabeled APIs, highlighting the agency’s focus on this critical aspect of compounding safety.

 For the patient, this underscores the importance of choosing a compounding pharmacy that is transparent about its sourcing practices and is committed to the highest standards of quality.
 A trustworthy pharmacy will be able to provide information about where its APIs are sourced and the quality control measures it employs.
-This level of transparency is a hallmark of a pharmacy that prioritizes above all else.
+This level of transparency is a hallmark of a pharmacy that prioritizes patient safety above all else.

 Ensuring the quality of compounded peptides requires a deep understanding of API sourcing and a commitment to using only pharmaceutical-grade ingredients from reputable suppliers.